 Yes, a personal interview is required of all prospective shareholders.

-The Membership Chairperson, who is on the Co-Op’s Board of Directors, and 4 to 5 committee members who are shareholder/residents of the Cooperative.
+The Membership Chairperson, who is on the Co-Op’s Board of Directors, and four to five committee members who are shareholders/residents of the Cooperative.

 Yes, there is a $95 non-refundable application fee.
 If you purchase into the Cooperative, it is credited to your settlement costs.